defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

     });
 }

-Returned original implementations must be saved into `__block` variables to be accessible from within the corresponding implementation blocks.

 @end
 {% endhighlight %}

+Returned original implementations must be saved into `__block` variables to be accessible from within the corresponding implementation blocks.

 # Macros

-Macros can be defined to provide more compact swizzling:
+Macros can be defined to provide to make swizzling code even more compact:

 {% highlight objective-c %}
 #define SwizzleSelector(clazz, selector, newImplementation, pPreviousImplementation) \